-Follow the steps in the To install the add-in from a command line procedure above, and then close and restart Outlook.
+- Upgrade Bridgit server software (see Upgrading Bridgit server software on page 19) and SMART Scheduler server software (see Installing SMART Scheduler server software on page 43). - 2.
+Follow the steps in To install the add-in from a command line on page 48, and then close and restart Outlook.